Simple Gogoi

-Simple Gogoi (Assamese: চিম্পল গগৈ, born 1 August 1976) is a director from Assam, India.
+Simple Gogoi (born 1 August 1976) is a director from Assam, India.
 Her first movie is Tumi Jodi Kua and later she worked on mega serials, Ad Films and more than hundred music videos.

 Early life

 Simple was born in Jorhat, Assam.
 She is the second child of Late Sarbeswar Gogoi and Late Purnima Gogoi.
 She graduated from Jagannath Barooah College, Jorhat.
 In 1998 she moved to Russia and took her lessons on advertising, editing, direction at Moscow State University of Culture and Arts.
 She also took her lessons on language at Peoples' Friendship University of Russia.
 After returning from Russia on 2001 she assisted Shivam Nair for TV serial Rooh on Zee TV and worked on house call World of Entertainment.
 She assisted Manas Adhikari for two years in Guwahati.
 Simple came into Assamese Film Industry in late 2002.

 Personal life

 Simple currently lives in Guwahati, Assam with her younger sister Panchamita Gogoi, elder brother Abhilash Gogoi, Sister-in-law Rupjyoti Dutta and with her cousins.